Neerajjr11/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-A machine learning model  for diabetes prediction
+A machine learning model  for diabetes prediction using Random Forest Classifier and SVM